MunskyGroup/FISH_Processing/README.md

 ## Miscellaneous instructions:

-To login to the NAS, it is needed to provide a configuration YML file with the format:
+To login to the NAS, it is needed to provide a configuration YAML file with the format:
 ```yml
     user:
         username: user_name